Department of History

 Recent Term(s) Offered: None

-Examines the various and sometimes contradictory views of Hip Hop as a musical form, a forum for political activism, and a voice for articulating and refiguring the democratic values of today's youth.
-Note: Permission of instructor may be required.
+Examines the various and sometimes contradictory views of Hip Hop as a musical form, a forum for political activism, and a voice for articulating and refiguring democratic values.

 Recent Term(s) Offered: None